agathe-balayn/agathe-balayn.github.io/_pages/teaching.md

 - 2019-present: ***Teaching assistant*** - TU Delft - Crowd Computing (MSc course).
 Responsible for grading assigments, proposing topics for literature surveys and for group projects on human-AI collaboration with crowdsourcing, and supervising students on these.

+- 2019-present: ***Teaching assistant*** - TU Delft - Web Information System seminar (MSc course).
+Responsible for grading assigments, proposing topics for literature surveys and supervising students on these.

 - 2021: ***Project supervisor*** - TU Delft - Research project (BSc thesis project).
 Responsible for providing BSc thesis topics for groups of 5 BSc students, and weekly supervising the students.

 - 2021: ***Project supervisor*** - TU Delft - Software project (second year BSc).
 Responsible for providing the requirements and mock-ups for an envisioned software, and weekly supervising a group of 5 BSc students to design and implement this software.